raemadeline/css-for-engineers/articles/3_sass-selectors.md

 }
 ```

+In this case, the `&` is a variable for `h1`.
 The above SCSS compiles into this CSS:

 ```css
 h1 {